Specialized Auto Repairs By Our Highly-Skilled Mechanics

 Learn more about timing belt replacement

-Transmission Repair in Fairbanks, AKCar and truck transmission maintenance is especially important in Alaska.
+Transmission Repair Fairbanks, AKCar and truck transmission maintenance is especially important in Alaska.
 Extreme temperature fluctuations degrade the lubricating properties of fluids, which leaves this major vehicle component vulnerable to wear and premature failure.
 The many electrical components present in both a transaxle and transfer case, respond uniquely to Alaska's climate.
 We make it our business to prevent repairs with specialized and proactive maintenance recommendations.
 When parts do fail, we make it our business to get you back on the road by replacing only what is worn.

 - Vehicle hesitates after shifting